Things to Do in Dublin

 Another fascinating attraction in Dublin City Centre is the Chester Beatty library.
 Chester Beatty made his fortune in copper mines, and then turned his attention towards his real passion, rare books and Asian art.
 His collection encompasses manuscripts and artworks related to Christianity, Islam, Buddhism and other religions.
 In 1956 when he died, he bequeathed his entire library to the city of Dublin.

 If you want to get out of Dublin, and explore any of the wonderful attractions there is no better way than to rent a car.
-CARHIRE.ie offer a car rental Dublin Airport and City Centre rental service which will allow you quickly collect your cheap car rental and get on your way.
+CARHIRE.ie offer a car rental Dublin city centre and Dublin airport rental service which will allow you quickly collect your cheap car rental and get on your way.
 There are some wonderful day trips from Dublin which are worth looking into such as Glendalough, Trim Castle, Newgrange and many more locations.

 If during your visit to Dublin you want to get some fresh air, Howth is highly recommended.
 Howth is a seaside village connected to Dublin City Centre by the DART and Dublin Bus, located just 10km from Dublin City Centre.
 There are fish restaurants pubs and a beautiful harbour along the waterfront while a number of looped hiking trails offer the chance to explore the coastline and hills on the Howth peninsula.
 Some of the views that can be enjoyed when completing the hiking trails are nothing short of stunning.
 The national transport museum is also located in Howth and provides a fascinating insight into how public transport in Dublin has changed over the last 100 years.